Does Wall Insulation Really Matter for Energy Planning?

 • You have noticeable temperature differences between rooms, or rooms that feel drafty or uncomfortable

-When you're already replacing siding, upgrading to insulated siding is typically the right call — the energy savings compound over decades, and the incremental cost is modest compared to the base siding project.
+When you're already replacing siding, upgrading to insulated siding is typically the right call, the energy savings compound over decades, and the incremental cost is modest compared to the base siding project.

-When to Proceed with Solar First
+When Should I Proceed with Solar First Instead?

 Solar-first makes more sense when:

-• Your siding is newer and in good condition — no near-term replacement on the horizon
+• Your siding is newer and in good condition, no near-term replacement on the horizon

 • Your walls already have meaningful insulation from prior upgrades